 The statewide First Things First Board and regional partnership councils in local communities across Arizona share the responsibility of ensuring that early childhood funds are invested in strategies that will result in improved education and health outcomes for young children.

-Our nine-member Board sets the vision for First Things First, determines the priorities for FTF within Arizona’s broader early childhood system, and approves local funding plans and contracts.
+Our Board sets the vision for First Things First, determines the priorities for FTF within Arizona’s broader early childhood system, and approves local funding plans and contracts.
 By law, members of the Board must be representative of Arizona’s diversity.
 They must include Republicans and Democrats, as well as residents of both metropolitan and rural areas.
 All Board members share a deep commitment to expanding opportunities for Arizona’s young kids to succeed in school and in life.

 The 28 First Things First regional partnership councils – each made up of local volunteers – studies the unique needs of its Arizona community and decides how funds will be used to best support its young children and families.
 Each regional council member represents a specific segment of the community that has a stake in ensuring that children arrive at kindergarten prepared to succeed, including parents, educators, business leaders, tribal representatives, health professionals, philanthropists and leaders of faith communities.

 Fulfilling our commitment to young children means more than simply funding programs and services.
 It means having a shared vision about what being prepared for kindergarten actually means and then a collective commitment to work across sectors to realize this vision.
 First Things First is a central partner in Arizona’s early childhood system, which encompasses a diverse array of public and private entities dedicated to improving overall well being and school readiness for our state’s young children.